cpea2506/peaNvim/README.md

-# nvim
+# peaNvim
-Nvim with lazy personality.
+Me and nvim with lazy personality.